wvirany/blog/content/why/index.md

 **Second**, the act of writing down the things that I am currently working on in a polished format forces me to refine my understanding of the concepts, and also helps me to develop my writing skills.
 Furthermore, it gives me a chance to get feedback on my work, which would otherwise stay in (electronic) notebooks and never see the light of day[^fn2].

 **Third**, I treat this as a sort of "long-term memory," where I can go back and quickly reference the things that I've spent time learning.
-I often find myself learning and re-learning the same subjects, so having things in this neat format helps to make that process more efficient.
+I often find myself re-learning the same subjects that I haven't seen in a while, so having things in this neat format helps to make that process more efficient.

 With that being said, I hope you find some value in the things I write. 🙂